 For the scenario with estimated demand, we can also change all the demand values at once, by using the demand coefficient in the Periods table.
 For example, if we set the demand coefficient to 1.2 for a period, the demand of all customers will increase by 20%.

 We can observe the result of the Simulation experiment to understand the impact of this change in input data.
 In the Service Level tab, we can see, that there is a shortage of products to ship to the customers.

 To easily compare service levels for different values of demand coefficient, we can use the Variation experiment.

 Open the Variation experiment settings for the Triangular Demand Distribution scenario.
 Here we can see that the variable parameter is already defined, but we can go and check details by selecting it and clicking the Edit button.
 On the image below we define the right parameter that we want to variate, and the way it will be iterated.
 So, the demand coefficient will increase by 0.2 every iteration of the experiment starting from 0.6 and ending with 1.6.

-Also, we add a chart Service Level by Products (per demand coefficient) on the dashboard to visually compare the results of the Variation experiment.
+Also, we add the Service Level by Products chart (per demand coefficient) onto the dashboard to visually compare the results of the Variation experiment.

 Run the variation experiment.
 The result shows that by increasing the demand coefficient the profit and the total cost increase as well, but the service level is decreasing to the inappropriate values.

 As we can see, the supply chain defined in this scenario doesn't show good performance if the demand coefficient increases.
 The goal of the manager would be to find a solution to address this issue.
 You could try to either optimize the parameters of the inventory policies, or find the best combination of them .